Climbing your way to the top is exhausting.

 We work to keep the entire body together

 We seek to enfold young people into the life of the entire church and encourage them to participate in worship with the whole body of Christ.
-Children can learn about God next to the people who play the most important role in their formation as people—their parents.
+Children can learn about God next to the people who play the most important role in their formation as individuals—their parents.

 We gather an offering, but we don’t require that you donate any money